campenr/links.campen.co/README.md

 ## Deployment

+Use ``pip install -r requirements.txt`` to install the required dependencies.

 Before use create a valid configuration file using the instructions provided by the example file in ``config/``.
 Specifically, provide a secret key and a valid URI to an SQL database.
 During development you can run the application using ``run.py`` directly, but for production deployment I recommend using a service such as